onuralpArsln/dAppFunding/ReadMe.md

 This is a **Crowdfunding App** built on the **Stellar Network** using **Soroban**.
 It enables users to create, fund, and manage crowdfunding projects efficiently.

-## 📚 Learn How to Build It Yourself!
+## 📚 My Tutorial To Learn How to Build It Yourself!

+I have prepared a tutorial for starting to rust, deploying smart contracts in stellar and connecting it to a front end in detail.
 To dive deeper into the development process, check out my extensive tutorial for starting with Rust and Soroban:
 👉 [Build Your Own Crowdfunding App Tutorial](https://github.com/onuralpArsln/stellarSoroban)

 ## ⚙️ Installation